-The quaking aspen and the bigtooth aspen are members of the willow family of trees and enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
+The quaking aspen and the bigtooth aspen are members of the willow family of trees.
+Both species enjoy a wide geographical range, especially the quaking aspen, which has the distinction of growing from coast to coast across North America.
 The quaking aspen is the tree with the biggest distribution on the continent and a close relative of the European aspen, which grows across Europe, Asia and parts of Africa.
 Aspens have large round leaves, grow straight and tall, and form large stands in many sections of the areas in which they grow.

-While the bark on the largest specimens of quaking aspen will become rough and furrowed, with a gray shade to it, most trees will develop a whitish-green bark.
+While the bark on the largest specimens of quaking aspen will become rough and furrowed, with a gray shade to it, most develop a whitish-green bark.
 The bark is thin and contains multiple black bumpy patches.
-Bigtooth aspen’s bark is smooth and a gray-white on the immature trees, crisscrossed with black bands.
+Bigtooth aspen bark is smooth and a gray-white on the immature trees, crisscrossed with black bands.
 The bark turns a darker hue of gray at the bottom portion of the trunk, with deep furrows, on the older bigtooth aspens.

-Aspen trees available in nurseries as landscaping ornamentals typically come from their natural settings, but little of the root system is intact.
+Aspen trees available in nurseries as landscaping ornamentals typically come from their natural settings, but little of the aspen root system is intact.
 The aspen normally will not live long, only about 25 years, when planted for landscaping purposes.
 The tree has two major requirements, according to the Ohio Department of Natural Resources.
 One is to be in well-drained soil, so the ground around the tree is not constantly moist.
 The other is to be in a cool climate where the summer temperatures are not too severe.

 Significance to Wildlife

 Both kinds of aspens are a principal food of beavers throughout their range.
 The mammals will eat the bark, leaves and the twigs of these trees, and use the branches to construct dams.
 Other mammals that depend on the aspen for food include deer, moose and elk, which browse the leaves and twigs.
 Rabbits and muskrats will eat the bark, and birds such as the ruffed grouse will consume the seeds and the flower buds.
-The yellow-belied sapsucker and the hairy woodpecker frequently hollow out parts of the tree to create a nesting cavity.
+The yellow-bellied sapsucker and the hairy woodpecker frequently hollow out parts of the tree to create a nesting cavity.